hackclub/hackclub/workshops/flappy_learning/README.md

 _^ You will see something like this._

-## NeuroEvolution Initialization
+## First Line of Code
 Let's begin our coding!
-We start from our first variable declaration for the Neuroevolution, let's give it a name, like Neuvol and game variable for the game function.
+We start from our first variable declaration for the Neuroevolution to store the settings for our ML Model, let's give it a name, like Neuvol and game variable to store the game function from game.js.
 Then we initialize the start function.

 ```js
 var Neuvol;